Using Personal Phone for Work? Why It’s Bad + How to Fix It

 1. Call and text from a 10-digit or 800 phone number

 The foundation of any call and text platform is the phone number.
 These numbers come in a variety of flavors.
-The two types of phone numbers you want to look for are 10-digit local area code phone numbers (vanity numbers) and 800 numbers.
+The two types of SMS phone numbers you want to look for are 10-digit local area code phone numbers (vanity numbers) and 800 numbers.

 VoIP (Voice over IP numbers) or “virtual numbers” are yet another option that often applies to both vanity and 800 numbers.